ThomasMBury/charlie-bury-website/content/en/poems/the_first_stroll_of_spring.md

 O spring, thy gentle current fills the air,\
 Thy breezes sting no more but whisper fair;\
 The birdsong wakes the dawn and holds the hour,\
-As daylight opens outwards like a flower.\
+As daylight opens outwards like a flower.\''
 The winter’s weeping wetland starts to yield,\
 And boots walk freely on the drying field.